GianAngelo/CDMA/README.md

-# CDMA.m is the main file to run
+# CDMA.m is the main file to run; Images and Paper can also be found here